Activities at The Hide

 - A popular wildlife watering hole in front of the camp

 In order to explore the full range of wildlife habitats in Hwange, we have a fleet of specially designed safari vehicles.
 In the expert hands of our guides, you’ll find yourself heading out through the acacia-fringed grassy vleis and through the teak forests in search of Hwange’s Big Five.
 Game drives are the best way to see the variety of wildlife and scenery of the park and they almost always yield unexpected sightings.
-Often, sitting quietly and watching an impala ram guard his harem against marauding bachelors can be just as fascinating as coming across a pride of lion lazing under the broad canopy of an acacia tree.
+Often, sitting quietly and watching an impala ram guard his harem against marauding bachelors can be just as fascinating as coming across a pride of lions lazing under the broad canopy of an acacia tree.
+During the winter months, we highly packing a few extra layers to keep warm during the chilly, early morning game drives.

 There is nothing quite like being on foot to put you in your rightful place in the natural world.
 Somehow your senses are heightened when on foot and you see, hear and smell things that you would miss in a vehicle.
 Walking is also the best way to appreciate the small magic of the bush – the way termites build their colonies, how dung beetles work, the finer points of the toothbrush tree.
 Encountering big game on foot is the ultimate thrill, safe in the knowledge that there is a trained, armed guide on hand to look out for you.
 Walking gives you a completely different experience of wildlife and the bush and its just nice sometimes to get out there and stretch your legs in a place that is so uncontrived, beautiful, wild and vast.